The Work Begins

 As various evangelists visited Arkansas, they stopped at Fayetteville to encourage the believers and hold a few meetings.
 In March 1897, Elder John A. Holbrook was traveling throughout the territory, visiting churches.
 On Monday, March 22, 1897, he arrived at Fayetteville and organized their church with a membership of ten that afternoon (Holbrook, 1897).
 Charter members were G. E. Norwood, M. E. Jackson, S. Simonds, Vesta Norwood, A. L. Bentley, Robert Stewart, J. W. Norwood (who later became the Arkansas Conference President from 1909-1913), S. Norwood, Della Hedrick, and W. A. Norwood.
 Meetings were first held near the intersection of College and Sixth Street in the home of G. E. Norwood who was elected Elder.
 In May of that same year, Frank and Margaret Sherrill (grandparents of Frank Sherrill who served as the Arkansas-Louisiana Conference President from 1966-1974) were received into membership (Times, 1970).

 A New Church in 1904

 In November 1901, it was decided a new place for worship was needed.
 A committee began to search and on December 24, 1903, they purchased a lot at 25 E. South Street (Times, 1970).
 Members began hauling and breaking rock to create a foundation for a new church and then the building began (Record, 1903).
-It was a struggle for the few church members to both build and continue witnessing to their community, but they completed their church and in which Elder E. L. Fortner came and held meetings in May 1904.
+It was a struggle for the few church members to both build and continue witnessing to their community, but they completed their church in April 1904 and Elder E. L. Fortner came and held meetings in May 1904.
 As a result, fifteen new members joined the church (Norwood, 1904).
 On May 19, 1906, the new church was dedicated debt free (Santee, 1906).

 A New Church in 1977

 In 1970, the Fayetteville church was sold and by June 1971, plans were completed for the construction of a new church on a three-acre lot on Highway 265 (Crossover Road) (Minutes, 1971).
 In 1973, construction began on the new building.
-E. Hayes, Robert Carrico, F. J. Mathias, I. W. Reck, Floyd Icenogle, and James Barnett were among the members who coordinated the plans, while all the members sacrificed, and worked hard to see that the church was built (Griffin, 1977).
+E. Hayes, Robert Carrico, F. J. Mathias, I. W. Reck, Floyd Icenogle, and James Barnett were among the members who coordinated the plans, while all the members sacrificed, and worked hard to see that the church was built (Times, 1970; Griffin, 1977).
 However, in 1976, several members moved away and there was no money to complete the church (Minutes, 1976).
 During the following months the building program, while not halted, was carried on at a slow pace because of the small congregation and lack of funds.
 In April 1977, the conference conducted a Stewardship week for the members and they were challenged to raise $3,000 and borrow $3,000 and their funds would be matched for a total of $6,000.
 On April 30, Elder Edmund Klute, the interim pastor for the Fayetteville district, told his exciting life story.
 The church was nearly filled.
 On that day he presented the financial needs of the church.
 They were surprised by a response of over $1,600.
 The members also experienced a spiritual renewal during this time.
 The conference asked Pastor Ernest Jackson, an experienced contractor, to come from the Lafayette district for two to three weeks to give direction to the building program.
 Several laymen came from the Gentry area to donate their time and labor to help finish the church.
 By the end of May 1977, these volunteers were working hard to complete the inside (Griffin, 1977).
 The church was dedicated debt free in 1983 (Young, 1983).